ethsana/sana-docs/docs/working-with-ant/cashing-out.md

 id: cashing-out
 ---

-As your Bee forwards and serves chunks to its peers, it is rewarded in BZZ in the form of cheques.
-Once these cheques accumulate sufficient value, you may *cash them out* using Bee's API.
+As your Ant forwards and serves chunks to its peers, it is rewarded in BZZ in the form of cheques.
+Once these cheques accumulate sufficient value, you may *cash them out* using Ant's API.
 This process transfers money from your peer's chequebooks into your own, which you can then withdrawal to your wallet to do with as you please!